madanyc/workfront-learn.en/help/manage-work/projects/track-work-progress-with-project-metrics.md

 ---
 title: Track work progress with project metrics
-description: Learn how to use project metrics charts to track progress on project work in [!DNL  ].
+description: Learn how to use project metrics charts to track progress on project work in [!DNL  Workfront].
 activity: use
 feature: Work Management
 type: Tutorial